nymea/nymea-wiki/Ubuntu.md

     The repository contains always the latest stable build of the *guh* `master` branch.

-Once, the installation is finised you continue with the [[Getting started]] instruction.
+Once, the installation is finished you continue with the [[Getting started]] instruction.

 ## Ubuntu 14.10
 --------------------------------------------